novalingua/hongphuctran77.github.io/content/post/sample-essays/reading-vs-tv/index.md

 ---
 title: Books vs TV - Sample
 summary: Some people think reading stories in books is better than watching TV or playing computer games for children.
 To what extent do you agree or disagree?
 (Education)
+description: Some people think reading stories in books is better than watching TV or playing computer games for children.
+To what extent do you agree or disagree?
+(Education)
 date: 2023-01-30
 slug: books-vs-tv-sample
 cover: